-We may experience development or manufacturing problems or delays that could limit the growth of our revenue or increase our losses.
+We may experience development or manufacturing problems or delays that could limit the potential growth of our revenue or increase our losses.

 We may encounter unforeseen situations in the manufacturing and assembly of our products that would result in delays or shortfalls in our production.
 For example, our production processes and assembly methods may have to change to accommodate any significant future expansion of our manufacturing capacity, which may increase our manufacturing costs, delay production of our products, reduce our product margin, and adversely impact our business.
+Conversely, if demand for our products shifts such that a manufacturing facility is operated below its capacity for an extended period, we may adjust our manufacturing operations to reduce fixed costs, which could lead to uncertainty and delays in manufacturing times and quality during any transition period.